Contractors Paid More Money

 These were mainly transaction processing systems.

-Nowadays most of the manual labour has been mostly dispensed with.
+Nowadays they have dispensed with most of the manual labour.
 Also, rewrites of transaction processing systems don‘t get rid of much extra labour.

 Furthermore, a lot of the systems nowadays are business opportunity and information systems.
 So if there isn‘t any new business about there is no point in creating major systems enhancements to get it.